 Harry Shaw is a filmmaker based in East London, UK.

 He started his working life in the world of photography, reportage and non-fiction filmmaking.
-Making multiple short documentary films for Channel 4, he was awarded the southern Royal Television Society Best Newcomer award.
+His photographic work was featured in magazines such as Vice, Noisey, SQ, Notion and many more.
+From reportage still imagery, Shaw moved into the world of documentary.
+His first short documentary film for Channel 4 secured him a southern Royal Television Society Best Newcomer award.

 His documentary ‘Don’t Think Twice’, with music by Bob Dylan, qualified for the BIFAs in 2022.
 His first narrative short ‘Can You Feel It’ was nominated for Best Director at the BFI Future Film Festival and programmed in BFI Flare the same year.